fancilonely/Personalized_Phototherapy_Mask_MEC202/README.md

 ---

 ## 👆 更新描述
+Version 0.4: The RGB light band of WS2812B is controlled by matrix input under HM-10 Bluetooth.
 Version 0.3: The code is updated to realize the control of RGB light band of WS2812B under HM-10 Bluetooth.
 Version 0.2: The code is updated to realize the control of LED on and off under HM-10 Bluetooth

 ---

-## 💡 Arduino UNO R3 代码 version 0.3
+## 💡 Arduino UNO R3 代码 version 0.3/0.4

 Arduino: